Hari-Naraayan-V/Hatch_Lab/README.md

-# SmartFlock
+# Hatch Lab

 ### IoT-Based Poultry Environmental Monitoring & Control System using ESP32 and Blynk

-SmartFlock is an intelligent poultry shed environmental monitoring and automation system built around the **ESP32** microcontroller and **Blynk IoT Cloud**.
+Hatch Lab is an intelligent poultry shed environmental monitoring and automation system built around the **ESP32** microcontroller and **Blynk IoT Cloud**.

 It continuously monitors environmental conditions such as: